Why let art sit on the fence of borders?

-Dreams are age-bound and childhood claims the most colourful of them all.
-What is the universe in a child’s imagination but one vast expanse of land and water, fields, hills, and lots of human beings, animals, and birds?
-Flights of fancy across mighty oceans, majestic mountains, and even the night sky to catch the moon are all possible.
+CHENNAI: Dreams are age-bound and childhood claims the most colourful of them all.
+What is the universe in a child’s imagination but one vast expanse of land and water, fields and hills and lots of human beings, animals and birds?
+Flights of fancy across mighty oceans, majestic mountains and even the night sky to catch the moon are all possible.
 Passports and visas are non-existent.
-If only adults could dream thus—of a world not defined by boundaries and flags.
+If only adults could dream thus — of a world not defined by boundaries and flags.

 Art, it is said, has no borders.
 Artists respond with equal passion to a crisis anywhere in the world.
 The mind of an artist can never anchor prejudices; instead, art is a tool to heal those biases.
 With all that said, this very unbiased art needs platforms to exhibit and often, sadly, falls victim to the same boundaries it tried to erase in its quest for the oneness of humanity.
 The cross-border movement of art and artists is a nightmare indeed.
 If the countries involved have hostile political relations, then one may as well forget the idea.